bradford-smith94/informant/README.md

 to oldest.

 `informant read` - will print a given news item and mark it as read.
-You must specify a news item as either an index or a string matching the title.
+You must either specify a news item as either an index or a string matching the title, or include the '--all' option.
 If you want to use an index it must only be that shown when running `informant list` (without '--unread' or '--reverse').

 More options can be found by reading `informant --help`.